ssuryanarayanan/Qi-Docs/docs/QiTypes.md

 Allowed by Administrator account

 **Operation**
-Updates a type’s definition.
+Updates a type’s definition
-A type cannot be updated if there are existing streams associated with it.
+A type cannot be updated if there are existing streams associated with it